-- Modifying a program after it has been put into use. - The term is often applied to cases where a separate development team takes over after delivery. - Modifications may be simple or extensive - But not normally involving major changes to the system's architecture.
+- Modifying a program after it has been put into use. - The term is often applied to cases where a separate development team takes over after delivery. - Otherwise it's just iterative development - Modifications may be simple or extensive - But NOT normally involving major changes to the system's architecture.